Consolidated PB2Y Coronado: Operational history

 30 January and 9 February 1944.
-However, most served as transport and hospital aircraft.
+However, most served as transport and hospital aircraft, and additional tasks included executive transport and search and rescue.

 The British Royal Air Force Coastal Command had hoped to use the Coronado as a maritime patrol bomber, as it already used the PBY Catalina.
 However, the range of the Coronado (1,070 miles) compared poorly with the Catalina (2,520 mi), and the Short Sunderland (1,780 mi).
 Consequently, the Coronados supplied to the RAF under Lend-Lease were outfitted purely as transports, serving with RAF Transport Command.
 The 10 aircraft were used for transatlantic flights, staging through the RAF base at Darrell's Island, Bermuda, and Puerto Rico, though the aircraft were used to deliver vital cargo and equipment in a transportation network that stretched down both sides of the Atlantic, from Newfoundland, to Brazil, and to Nigeria, and other parts of Africa.
 After the war ended five of the RAF aircraft were scrapped, one was already lost in collision with a Martin PBM Mariner and the last four were scuttled off the coast of Bermuda in 1946.

+In combat missions PB2Y claimed five enemy aircraft shot down over the course of WW2.
+Likewise, an example of one lost to combat is at Kerema Rhetto, Okinawa, 5 May 1945.
+An example of a search and rescue mission is that a PB2Y landed hard on water of Kagoshima Bay to rescue a downed pilot.
+Unable to takeoff again, a PBM Mariner picked up the crew and pilot, then scuttled the aircraft with a strafe.

 Coronados served as a major component in the Naval Air Transport Service (NATS) during World War II in the Pacific theater.
 Most had originally been acquired as combat patrol aircraft, but the limitations noted above quickly relegated them to transport service in the American naval air fleet also.
 By the end of World War II, the Coronado was outmoded as both a bomber and a transport, and virtually all of them were quickly scrapped by the summer of 1946, being melted down to aluminum ingots and sold as metal scrap, or used as targets for fighter gunnery practice.

+After the war some were used for civilian service; one is reportedly bought by Howard Hughes to practice water landings for the 1947 flight of the Hughes Spruce Goose.

 Variants

+The bulk of the production was the PB2Y-3, with 210 produced it featured turrets.
+Significant numbers of unarmed transport version were also produced or converted from existing versions.